Seniors Got Talent Information – Lexington

 See What Morning Pointe Seniors Got Talent is All About

-Enjoy a short recap of Morning Pointe Seniors Got Talent, Middle Tennessee 2018, held at the historic Franklin Theatre.
-Seniors Got Talent 2019 is coming to the Chattanooga Theatre Centre, September 10 at 7pm, The Franklin Theatre, again, October 22, 7pm and the Lexington Opera House, November 19, 7pm.
+Enjoy a short recap of Morning Pointe Seniors Got Talent Lexington, KY 2019.
+Seniors Got Talent 2021 is coming to the Lexington Opera House, August 12 at 7 pm, The Chattanooga Theatre Centre, September 9 at 7 pm, The Franklin Theatre, October 12 at 7 pm, and The Bijou Theatre, November 18 at 7 pm.
 Mark your calendars, sponsor the big shows and show your support for seniors and the work of the Morning Pointe Foundation.

 Whit Whitaker, a native of Detroit, Michigan who now makes Lexington, KY his home, is a performing artist who has performed in the United States and abroad, most recently South Africa in July 2019 and is the current Executive Director of the historic Lyric Theatre & Cultural Arts Center.
 He is a local favorite on the theatre stage and has performed in many productions with several performing arts organizations, including Central Kentucky Theatre, The Kentucky Opera, the University of Kentucky Opera Theatre, the National Chorale, the Brazeal Dennard Adult and Youth Chorales, the KentuckyBach Choir, The Lexington Singers, the American Spiritual Ensemble, Message Theatre, Antagonist Productions, Kentucky Conservatory Theatre/Summerfest, and Woodford Theatre.
 Some of Mr. Whitaker’s most memorable performance roles include “Othello” (Othello), “Pasha Selim” (The Abduction from the Seraglio), “Don Quixote/Cervantes” (Man of LaMancha), “King Arthur” (Spamalot), “The King of Siam” (The King and I), “Dr. Martin Luther King, Jr.” (The Meeting), and many stage performances in UKOT’sannual It’s A Grand Night for Singing musical revue.